 March 16, 2017

-This Monday, the Federal Trade Commission (the “FTC” or “Commission”) announced that a slew of Arizona State companies and their owners have agreed to pay $25 million to settle a lawsuit filed in connection with the defendants’ telemarketing practices, reinforcing the importance of consulting with an experienced telemarketing lawyer before launching any telemarketing or text messaging campaign.
+This Monday, the Federal Trade Commission (the “FTC” or “Commission”) announced that a slew of Arizona State companies and their owners have agreed to pay $25 million to settle a lawsuit filed in connection with the defendants’ telemarketing practices, reinforcing the importance of consulting an attorney experienced in telemarketing law before launching any telemarketing or text messaging campaign.

 Are you being investigated or sued by the FTC?